 The role of the Audit Committee is to oversee the financial reporting process of the Company on behalf of the Board of Directors, and to appoint, compensate, retain and oversee the services of the Company's independent registered public accounting firm.
-The Audit Committee reviews the Company's financial controls, meets with the Company's management regarding the financial controls, acts upon recommendations of the Company's independent registered public accounting firm and takes further actions as the Audit Committee deems necessary for the completion of an audit of the Company's financial statements.
+The Audit Committee reviews the Company's financial controls, meets with the Company's management regarding the financial controls, acts upon recommendations of the Company's financial statements.
 The Company's management has the primary responsibility for the preparation of the Company's financial statements as well as its financial reporting processes, accounting principles and internal controls.
 The Company's independent registered public accounting firm is responsible for performing an annual audit and quarterly reviews of the Company's financial statements and, with respect to the annual audit, expressing an opinion as to the conformity of such financial statements with accounting principles generally accepted in the United States of America.
 In addition, the Company's independent registered public accounting firm expresses its own opinion on the effectiveness of the Company's internal control over financial reporting.